-Armed with this information, the listing agent can then contact the buyer's agent who showed the home and ask for feedback—this simple action is the best home showing tip that agents tend to forget.
-An agent can question the showing agent and find out:
+Armed with this information, the listing agent can then contact the buyer's agent who showed the home and ask for feedback on the home.
+This simple action is the best home showing tip that agents tend to forget.

 - What did the buyer think of the home?

 - How does this particular home compare with other homes the buyer was shown?

 - Which features did the buyer like?

 - Is there anything wrong with the home?